dirkpuge/glossary/misc.md

 Also known as "business logic" defines specific instructions or constraints on how certain day-to-day actions should be performed.
 Such as a decision-making approval structure for invoice processing where only certain managers can sign off on invoices totaling a specific amount, or calculations in which a formula may be used to calculate revenue or expenses.

+## Cloud Computing

+Cloud computing is the on-demand availability of computer system resources, especially data storage and computing power, without direct active management by the user.

 ## Command Line Tool

 Also known as command line interface (CLI) is a text-based **user interface** used to view and manage computer files, use an API, access a database or other tools.

+## CRM

+Stands for customer relationship management and generally relates to tools for customer support and success.

 ## Data Store